Bozmenn/Bozmenn/README.md

 I am a BackEnd Developer.

-- 🌱 I have experince about Java.
+- 🌱 I have experince about Java, Java Spring.
-- 🌱 I’m currently learning Java Spring
+- 🌱 I’m currently learning Backend technologies.
-- 🌱 Also have basic knowledge about Python, HTML, CSS
+- 🌱 Also have basic knowledge about Python, HTML, CSS.
-- 💬 Ask me about java, python
+- 💬 Ask me about java, python.
-- 📫 How to reach me: berkozmen94@hotmail.com
+- 📫 How to reach me: berkozmen94@hotmail.com.

 ---